 Because the Lutheran tradition has used the term Parish Nurse more extensively, for now we are continuing to use this term, while recognizing that the term Faith Community Nurse is becoming more widely used.
-We will use both Parish Nurse and Faith Community Nurse interchangeably in this web-site.
+We will use Parish Nurse and Faith Community Nurse interchangeably on this website.

 History of Parish Nursing:

 The 1980's began a new movement in healthcare.
 Diagnosis related groups (DRGS) determined what a diagnosis should require in cost reimbursement through Medicare.
 Wellness outcomes are not predictable and many patients were requiring more care than medical reimbursement wanted to provide.
 As a result of this change in healthcare management, patients were being discharged earlier and sicker.